Sookchand/OilGasMarketOptimisation/USER_GUIDE.md

 This module allows you to:
 - Generate sample data for multiple commodities
+- Upload real-world CSV data for comparison
 - Visualize price trends
 - Process and analyze market data

-**Step-by-Step Usage**:
+- Compare training data with real-world data

+**Step-by-Step Usage for Sample Data Generation**:

+1. Select the "Generate Sample Data" tab
-1. Click "Generate Sample Data for All Commodities" to create data for all available commodities
+2. Click "Generate Sample Data for All Commodities" to create data for all available commodities
-2. Alternatively, select a specific commodity and click "Generate Sample Data" for that commodity only
+3. Alternatively, select a specific commodity and click "Generate Sample Data" for that commodity only
-3. View the generated data in the chart and data table
+4. View the generated data in the chart and data table

-4. Use the date range selector to focus on specific time periods
+**Step-by-Step Usage for Real-World Data Upload**:

+1. Select the "Upload Real-World Data" tab
+2. Choose a commodity from the dropdown menu
+3. Click "Browse files" to select a CSV file from your computer
+   - The CSV file should have columns for "Date" and "Price"
+   - You can view the expected format by clicking "Show expected CSV format"
+4. Once uploaded, the data will be displayed in a chart and table
+5. If you have already generated sample data for the same commodity, a comparison chart will be shown
+6. Click "Analyze Data Drift" to go directly to the Data Drift Detection module

+**Best Practice**:
-**Best Practice**: Always generate data first before using other modules, as they depend on this data.
+- Always generate sample data first before uploading real-world data
+- Ensure your CSV files follow the expected format (Date in YYYY-MM-DD format, Price as numeric values)
+- Upload data for multiple commodities to enable comprehensive analysis

 ### 3. Trading Dashboard